The Music Box

 gif

-Timing is everything.
-If John Mellencamp’s latest endeavor Freedom’s Road had been issued 12 months ago, its strongest statements would have felt more bold and daring.
-However, now that President Bush’s approval ratings are planted firmly at embarrassingly low levels and countless artists are raising hell over his policies, it’s hard to shake the feeling that he is an inordinately late arrival to the party.
-Most problematic, though, is his lyrical approach.
-Though his heart clearly is in the right place, Mellencamp’s songs falter whenever he joins the feel-good, populist, flag-waving brigade.
-Lines like "I’m an American/I respect you and your point of view" and "Thank God for forgiveness/I don’t know how else we could get along" are as clumsy and simplistic as Toby Keith’s "You’ll be sorry that you messed with the U.S. of A./’Cause we’ll put a boot in your ass/It’s the American way."
-They merely lean in a different direction.
+Mellencamp clearly has his heart in the right place.
+Nevertheless, his songs still falter whenever he caters to the populist-leaning brigade of touchy-feely, flag-waving Democrats.
+Lyrics like "I’m an American/I respect you and your point of view" and "Thank God for forgiveness/I don’t know how else we could get along" are as simplistic and awkward as Toby Keith’s "You’ll be sorry that you messed with the U.S. of A./’Cause we’ll put a boot in your ass/It’s the American way."
+The only difference is Mellencamp’s political perspective.

 Better still, when Mellencamp does address a topic in more than just a superficial fashion, the results are quite moving.
 Ghost Towns along the Highway, for example, is a vivid depiction of the repercussions of outsourcing in the new global economy; sung as a duet with Joan Baez, Jim Crow is a haunting lament about the continued prevalence of racism; and Rodeo Clown is a scathing, bilious indictment of the Bush administration.
 Even Our Country proves to be better than its usage as a commercial jingle otherwise might imply.
 The best track on Freedom’s Road, however, is Rural Route.
 Moving beyond politics and taking the country-blues refrains of Trouble No More to heart, Mellencamp relays the chilling tale of a 5th-grade girl who was abducted, raped, and murdered near his parents’ home in Indiana.
 It’s certainly not an easy song to digest, but it so potently exposes the seedy underbelly of American life that one wishes Mellencamp would take the road less traveled a tad more often. starstarstar ½